monkeedev/MonkeeAlert/README.md

 - 👋 Hi, I’m @MonkeeAlert (but friends call me Sergey)
-- 👀 I’m interested in hiking, horrors and writting apps on React
+- 👀 I’m interested in hiking, horrors and writing apps on React
 - 🌱 I’m currently working as a React Native Developer in EFSOL
 - 📫 How to reach me: write me an email (itszakharov.webdev@gmail.com)